OrsonTyphanel93/mathematical/README.md

 # Diffusion models

-We have all of the math background we need to derive our results now, and so for the remainder of these notes, we will dive into three main papers, chronologically:

 1. Sohl-Dickstein, Jascha, et al. "Deep unsupervised learning using nonequilibrium thermodynamics." _International Conference on Machine Learning_.
 PMLR, 2015. https://arxiv.org/abs/1503.03585
 2. Ho, Jonathan, Ajay Jain, and Pieter Abbeel.
 "Denoising diffusion probabilistic models." _Advances in Neural Information Processing Systems_ 33 (2020): 6840-6851. https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf
 3. Song, Yang, et al. "Score-based generative modeling through stochastic differential equations." _arXiv preprint arXiv:2011.13456_ (2020). https://arxiv.org/abs/2011.13456

-The first paper lays the foundation.
-It gives the following formula for building diffusion models.

 - Parametrize and represent some transition kernel $T_{\delta t}(x_t, t | x_{t-1}; \theta)$ via a neural network
 - Pick some easy prior distribution like $p(x, t=0) = \mathcal{N}(0, 1)$ that will become our target distribution at long times $p_\text{data} = p(x, t\to\infty)$
 - Minimize KL divergence of $p_\text{data}(x)$ and $p_\theta(x)$.
 Use importance sampling to approximate the integrals in the path integral objective we gave.
   - This is where differences appear.
 "Diffusion" is the surrogate distribution we use for importance sampling, hence the name!
 - Generate samples using the Langevin equation plus transition kernel!

 There exists a stationary solution found by setting $\partial_t p = 0$, which gives the equation $\mu p = \nabla D p => p \sim e^{\int  \mu / D}$.
 If we suppose there is some function such that $\mu = -\nabla V$ and if $D(x, t) = D = 2k_\text{B}T$, then we find the familiar Boltzmann distribution from physics $p_\text{eq} \sim e^{-V / k_\text{B}T}$.
 In other words, by cleverly setting $\mu(x, t) = -D \nabla ln q(x)$, we have produced an equation whose equilibrium solution will be the target distribution $q(x)$ for any $q(x)$.